Liragbr/ReservasDeSalas/README.md

 # 📅 Room Reservation System

-A system to allow users to reserve rooms for events.
-Developed in C# with ASP.NET Core using .NET 8.0.
+This system simplifies the process of reserving rooms for various events.
+Whether you're planning meetings, conferences, or other gatherings, our system offers a user-friendly solution for managing room reservations effectively.

+With features like creating, viewing, updating, and canceling reservations, along with seamless integration with a SQL Server database using Entity Framework Core, our system provides flexibility and reliability.

 ## Features